 A handful of cafés were open, but most of their customers were German officers.
 The occasional Parisians he met seemed to be walking in a daze, as if they had been dropped into another world, strangers in their own city.

 He really didn’t have a plan, just the strong feeling that he really wanted the familiar comfort of American voices.
 He walked down Boulevard Saint-Germain to the Pont de la Concorde.
-Maybe the bar at the Hotel Crillon might be open.
-But when he entered the Place de la Concorde.
-The Hôtel Crillon was now disfigured by a huge Swastika, and uniformed German soldiers stood guard at the entrance.
+Maybe the bar at the Hôtel Crillon might be open.
+But when he entered the Place de la Concorde, the façade of the Hôtel Crillon was now disfigured by a huge Swastika flag and uniformed German soldiers stood guard at the entrance.
 He spotted Bob Murphy walking out of the American Embassy next door, which still proudly flew the Stars and Stripes.

 “Bob,” Walter said when they met, gesturing at all the road signs in German and the Nazi flags.
 “What is this shit?”

 “It’s amazing how fast they worked,” Murphy said.
 “They were at the front door of the Crillon at 7:55 this morning.
 Within an hour after taking over the Crillon, they even tried to run phone lines from the embassy to the hotel.
 Ambassador Bullitt was furious.

 He kicked them off the property and told them from now on the Marine guards would shoot any German soldier intruding on embassy grounds.
 But you know what?
 The hell with all this.
 I need a drink.
 The Ritz is out—the Germans have appropriated it for their Generals and top Nazi brass— but maybe we’ll get lucky at the Café de la Paix.
 You coming?”